List of The Young and the Restless characters introduced in 2011: Lucy Romalotti

 Lucy Romalotti is the daughter of Daniel Romalotti and Daisy Carter.
 Lucy was born January 1, 2011.
 She was illegally adopted by Billy Abbott and was raised with him and his wife, Victoria Newman, who became emotionally attached to her.
 She was in the care of Daniel's mother, Phyllis Summers, who wanted control of her for her own (as she believed the child should be with her grandmother, [Phyllis] if not Daniel).
 The loss of Lucy to Phyllis affected Victoria and Billy's marriage.
 However, Lucy resided briefly with her biological mother Daisy after she was released from prison in February 2012.
 Currently, Lucy resides with Daniel as Daisy mysteriously disappeared.

 Daisy became pregnant after drugging Daniel and raping his unconscious body in May 2010.
 Daniel, in his drugged state, thought he was having sex with his wife, Amber Moore.
 Daisy left town afterward but returned on October 31, 2010.
 Daisy showed up at Daniel's apartment and told him that she was pregnant with his child.
 A paternity test was taken and revealed Daniel to be the father of the child.
 In December 2010, Daisy was put into the custody of Daniel's mother, Phyllis Newman, for the remainder of her pregnancy.
 Afterward, she would be returned to the Genoa City Jail.
 Daisy was also allowed to stay at Daniel's apartment.
 Jana Hawkes Fisher let Daisy escape there, and she took off in Jana's van.

 Daniel went to search for Daisy himself after she never showed up to the hospital to give birth, and he found Daisy’s abandoned ankle monitor.
 Meanwhile, Daisy’s labor intensified, she was found parked at the side of the road, and Daniel delivered their unnamed daughter.
 Daisy, still insanely, convinced Daniel loves her, begs him to stay with her.
 Daniel, however, wants nothing to do with her.
 She knocks him out and runs away with the baby.
 Daisy left her baby in a church, and a couple found her and sold her to a black market dealer, Primrose.
-After Billy and Victoria Abbott found out that Victoria cannot have anymore children, Billy bought Daisy's baby from Primrose for $2 million.
+After Billy and Victoria Abbott found out that Victoria cannot have any more children, Billy bought Daisy's baby from Primrose for $2 million.
 Billy told Victoria that they were "adopting" the baby, who they named Lucy after the popular TV show, I Love Lucy.